Healthdirect Free Australian health advice you can count on.

 Shoulder pain can be a sign of a heart attack.
 If you are also having trouble breathing and feel a tightness in your chest, call triple zero (000) immediately and ask for an ambulance.

-Seek medical attention immediately if you have injured your shoulder and the joint is deformed, you can’t use it, the pain is intense or there is sudden swelling.
+• You should get medical attention immediately if you have injured your shoulder and the joint is deformed, you can’t use your shoulder, the pain is intense, or there is sudden swelling.

 What is shoulder pain?

-Shoulder pain is usually felt in the front of the shoulder, or at the top of the arm.
-Often, the pain is only felt when you move your arm in a certain way.
+Usually, you can feel shoulder pain in the front of your shoulder, or at the top of your arm.
+Often, you can feel the pain only when you move your arm in a certain way.
+Sometimes you can also feel shoulder pain when you lie on your sore side when in bed at night.

-The pain may be deep and sharp, or there may be numbness, tingling or pins and needles.
-It may radiate down into the arm or up into the head, or there may be pain between the shoulder blades.
-Sometimes the pain may be caused by problems in the neck or spine, rather than the shoulder.
+The shoulder pain you feel may radiate down into the arm or up into your neck or head.
+Sometimes the pain may be caused by problems with your neck or spine, rather than your shoulder.

 What causes shoulder pain?

-Shoulder problems can be serious or minor.
-They can also be acute (meaning with a sudden onset) or chronic (meaning they develop over and last for a long period of time).
+Your shoulder pain can be serious or minor.
+Your symptoms may be acute (meaning with a sudden onset) or chronic (meaning they develop over and last for a long period of time).

-• general wear and tear with increasing age
+• osteoarthritis, due to general wear and tear with increasing age or an injury

-• an injury to the shoulder (tears or strains, dislocation or fracture)
+• an injury to your shoulder (tears or strains, dislocation or fracture)

-• pain from a problem in the neck or spine
+• pain from a problem in your neck or spine

 • nerve pain

-Shoulder pain can sometimes be caused by an underlying medical condition, such as fibromyalgia or polymyalgia rheumatica.
-Occasionally, shoulder pain and shortness of breath appear as symptoms when someone is having a heart attack.
+Your shoulder pain could sometimes be caused by an underlying medical condition, such as fibromyalgia or polymyalgia rheumatica.
+Occasionally, someone having a heart attack may have shoulder pain and shortness of breath.

 How is shoulder pain diagnosed?